animeshinvinci/Bifrost/Tutorial.md

 and V2.01 days later.
 This new release of akka-streams introduced some significant changes to the framework and a nnumber of changes class names and the methods used to build reactive streams.

-What We Will Cover
-===

-In this tutorial we will cover a range of related technologies:

-1. Reactive Programming and why its useful.
-2. Getting Started - Dependencies and Project Setup
-3. Akka Streams and how to build Graphs
-    a.
-Sources
-    b.
-Flows
-    c.
-Sinks
-    d.
-Putting it all Together
-4. Kamon and tracking what is happening in our application
-5. Examples of backpressure

 The Basics - Overview
 ===